flenniken/collections/docs/collection-maker.md

 Test by logging out of admin and logging back in as a regular user.
 On the iPhone, confirm the new collection appears in the index.

+♫ Note: If you edit your photos after deploying them, the iPhone will continue to use the photos it has cached.
+To see the new ones, delete the collection and download them again.

 [⬇](#Contents)